jundalisay/superb/content/en/research/laotzu/tao-te-ching/part-10-masters.md

-+++
+---
-title= "Part 10= The Masters of the Tao" heading= "Chapters 15, 23, 27, 50"
+heading: "Part 10: Chapters 15, 23, 27, 50"
-date= 2021-09-19
-image= "/covers/tao.jpg"
+title: "The Masters of the Tao"
-description= "The Metaphysics of the Tao or True Nature include Pranah, Aether, and the Five elements" linkb= "/research/laotzu/tao-te-ching/part-09-types" linkbtext= "Types of People" linkf= "/research/laotzu/tao-te-ching/part-11-realization" linkftext= "Part 11"
+description: "The Metaphysics of the Tao or True Nature include Pranah, Aether, and the Five elements"
-+++
+image: "/covers/tao.jpg"
+# date: 2020-01-29
+weight: 22
+icon: "/avatars/lao.png"
+author: Lao Tzu
+---

 ## Chapter 15: The Masters of the Tao